ros2/ros2_documentation/source/Installation/Linux-Install-Debians.rst

    sudo apt install ros-$CHOOSE_ROS_DISTRO-ros-base

-See specific sections below for how to also install the `ros1_bridge <Install additional packages using ROS 1 packages>`_, `TurtleBot packages <Install additional packages using ROS 1 packages>`_, or `alternative RMW packages <Installing additional RMW implementations>`_.
+See specific sections below for how to also install the :ref:`ros1_bridge <linux-ros1-add-pkgs>`, :ref:`TurtleBot packages <linux-ros1-add-pkgs>`, or :ref:`alternative RMW packages <linux-install-additional-rmw-implementations>`.

 Environment setup
 -----------------